dotnet/csharplang/proposals/init.md

 object creators to be warned / error'd about specific fields then this likely makes sense as a general feature.
 There is no reason it should be limited to just `init` members.

+**Resolution**
+There will be no warning on consumption of `init` fields and properties.

+LDM wants to have a broader discussion on the idea of required fields and properties.
+That may cause us to come back and reconsider our position on `init` members and validation.

 ### Allow init as a type modifier
 In the same way the `readonly` modifier can be applied to a `struct` to